Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_3/Backoffice/US_7.2.10/README.md

 - **Service Pattern**: Encapsulates the business logic, making it reusable and easier to test.
 - **Repository Pattern**: Used to manage data operations and abstract the data access logic.

+## 5. Tests Plan

+### 5.1.
+Unit Tests

+- **Test 1**: Verify that a new room type can be added successfully.
+- **Test 2**: Ensure that adding a room type with a duplicate name is not allowed.
+- **Test 3**: Validate that the room type name is stored correctly in the database.
+- **Test 4**: Check that the system returns an appropriate error message when trying to add a room type with an invalid name (e.g., empty or null).

+### 5.2.
+Integration Tests

+- **Test 1**: Verify that the room type addition integrates correctly with the database.
+- **Test 2**: Ensure that the new room type is available for selection when creating an operation room.
+- **Test 3**: Validate that the system handles concurrent requests to add room types without data corruption.

+### 5.3.
+End-to-End Tests

+- **Test 1**: Simulate the admin adding a new room type through the user interface and verify that it appears in the list of available room types.
+- **Test 2**: Ensure that the admin cannot add a room type with a duplicate name through the user interface.
+- **Test 3**: Validate that the error messages are displayed correctly in the user interface when invalid data is entered.